How to buy a new car

 - Are the dashboard controls easy to understand and operate?

 - Is the gas mileage what you expected?

 - Is the acceleration zippy or sluggish?

 - Are the seats comfortable?

 - Can you stretch out your legs?

 Even something as simple as the location and orientation of the air vents can help you make the difficult choice between models.

 Negotiate the deal.
 If you followed all the steps above, by this time you’ve got a short list of acceptable makes and models.
 It’s time to contact the dealer and negotiate your best price.
-Before you sign the paperwork, make sure what’s in the sales contract matches the terms and conditions to which you’ve agreed.
+Before you sign the paperwork, make sure that what’s in the sales contract matches the terms and conditions to which you’ve agreed.
 If the dealer presents his best price but it’s a little short of what you wanted to pay, see if you can negotiate added options to sweeten the deal.

 Congratulations!
 You’ve bought a new car.
 This is a major expense, and you’ll want to maintain it properly to protect the vehicle’s resale value.
 That means regular oil changes and maintenance, keeping it clean and making swift repairs when needed.
 Read the owner’s manual and follow the maintenance schedule.
 With luck, your $40,000 car can be sold for a decent price after you’ve driven it for 10 years.
 That’s money you can put down on your next car.

 Go to main navigation